People's Daily: History

+In the late 1970s, the editor-in-chief of the People’s Daily Hu Jiwei said that the "people’s spirit" should be primary in doing journalism, meaning that the media should report truthfully because it represented the interests of the people.
+Hu Jiwei argued in 1979 that "party spirit" should be consistent with human nature media should be independent from the Party, saying the media should be "the eyes and ears of CCP" in order to report accurately on the actual situation in the country and listen to the people's voices.
+His position was endorsed by reformist leader Hu Yaobang.
+Hu Qiaomu, in contrast, argued for the primacy of the "party spirit" in media and journalism.
+He continued to argue Hu Jiwei's ideas continued to poison the media after his resignation as editor-in-chief in 1983.

 During the 1989 Tiananmen Square protests and massacre, the People's Daily editorial of 26 April, which condemned "unlawful parades and demonstrations," marked a significant moment in the newspaper's history.
 The editorial increased tension between the government and protesters, and top CCP leaders argued about whether to revise it.
 An article that compiles the most important editorials was released by the People's Daily during the student movement.
+After the 1989 Tiananmen Square protests and massacre, Hu Qiaomu argued the failure to properly control the press "guided matters in the direction of chaos".

 An analysis of the wording of all the issues of the People's Daily from 1995 to 2000 was used in the writing of The First Series of Standardized Forms of Words with Non-standardized Variant Forms.
+In March 2018, People's Daily won the Third National Top 100 Newspapers in China.

+Content

-The People's Daily is also responsible for the publication of the nationalistic tabloid Global Times.
+The People's Daily is published by the People's Daily Press, a ministerial-level institution.
+The agency is also responsible for the publication of the nationalist tabloid Global Times.
+The newspaper is published worldwide in four editions: